Smart Grids Data Analysis: A Systematic Mapping Study: SMS Results

-The majority of the articles provide the analysis on private datasets (200/267, 75\%), lower number uses only publicly available datasets (57/267, 21\%).
-Out of the utilized private datasets, 14\% are synthetically generated by means of simulations.
-There is a small number of articles that utilizes both private and public datasets (10/267, 4\%), by running the same analysis on both, to complement the final results.
+We looked at the usage of datasets (Fig. \ref{figure:availability-datasets}).
+In most cases, there are either private, public, or a combination of public and private datasets.
+In some papers, the used dataset is generated by means of simulations (seen in \textit{RQ3}) or during an experiment.
+In this latter case, the datasets are always private and not available.
+The majority of the articles provide the analysis on private datasets (250/359, 70\%), lower number uses only publicly available datasets (94/359, 26\%).
+Out of the utilized private datasets, 15\% are synthetically generated by means of simulations.
+There is a small number of articles that utilizes both private and public datasets (15/359, 4\%) by running the same analysis on both to complement the final results.
 These numbers do not refer to the absolute number of datasets used in the articles, as articles might use more than one dataset.
-Furthermore, the public availability of datasets is as reported in the articles---some datasets might not be available anymore (e.g., after some years, the link to the public dataset reported in Semeraro et al. \citeM{SMS025:Semeraro2014} is not reachable anymore.
+Furthermore, the public availability of datasets is as reported in the articles---some datasets might not be available anymore (e.g., after some years, the link to the public dataset reported in Semeraro \textit{et al.}~\citeM{SMS025:Semeraro2014} is not reachable anymore.
 We could not check all, but other similar cases are possible).
+For a list of publicly available datasets adopted in SG research, see also Chren \textit{et al.}~\cite{ref:chren2018SCSP} and Pereira and Nunes~\cite{ref:pereira2018performance}.